-If you are on this tour then you clearly have a passion for elevated perspectives.
-Therefore, you must visit the Neboticnik Skyscraper, which was one of the tallest buildings in Europe when built in the 1930s.
-From its rooftop terrace cafe, you’ll get the best view of Ljubljana and northwest to the mountains you’ll be climbing.
-Back down on terra firma, cross over the Cobbler’s Bridge and head north along the Ljubljanica River under the shade of the willow trees, shrubs, and vines lining its riverbanks, where you’ll feel like you’re a world away from the city.
-Then take a hike up castle hill and ascend the clock tower of the medieval Ljubljana Castle, with about 1000 years of history and yet another elevated view of Ljubljana and beyond.
+Ljubljana has been the capital of Slovenia since 1918, yet its history goes way back to the ancient lake dwellers, but the current name, Ljubljana, comes from the Slavic name ‘Ljuba’, ‘Luba’, which means loved.
+Note that even a keen hiker and mountaineer like yourself is not immune to its compactness and sheer attributes with elevated perspectives.
+So give in and visit the Neboticnik Skyscraper, the tallest building in Europe when built, to enjoy the city and mountain view from its rooftop terrace cafe.
+Once back down, walk over the Cobbler’s Bridge and head north along the Ljubljanica River under the shade of the willow trees, shrubs, and vines lining its riverbanks, where you’ll feel like you’re a world away from the city.
+Then take a hike up the castle hill and ascend the clock tower of the medieval Ljubljana Castle, with about 1000 years of history and yet another elevated view of Ljubljana and beyond.

 Mingle with the locals and other travellers and enjoy a pleasant summer evening in one of the many riverside bars.
 A great way to start this mountaineering adventure!

 Day 2: Hike and climb the Via Ferrata over Mount Mojstrovka to Vrsic Pass

 Morning transfer gets you to the start of the hike in Slovenia’s far north-western corner, the Planica Nordic ski centre.
 Its a famous ski flying cradle, where two legends jumped over 100 and 200 metres for the first time in history.
 The valley extends further to the remote but well-visited alpine valley of Tamar, where you’ll enjoy a leisurely walk.
 Once pass the popular mountain hut, you’ll start a serious uphill hike over foothills to the base of the Mojstrovka Mountain.